gurditsingh/hydeout/_posts/test.md

 ------------

 ### -Ordering Guarantees

-Depending on your application, message ordering can be important but message order is only preserved within a given partition.
+ - Depending on your application, message ordering can be important but message order is only preserved within a given partition.
+ - If the producer sends messages to a partition in a specific order, that order will be the order in which the broker appends them to the log

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ4MjkxODI4OSwtOTM5NzM2MTU4LC0xMD
-A5NjQ1MDEzLC03OTIwOTg5MDIsLTE2MTY2Mjg4MTYsLTEwMjgw
-NjI5MjUsMTgwMzM1NDUyNiwtNDI2NzU5NjgzLC0xMjU3MTAxMD
-M1LDE2Mzg5MjM5MDMsLTE1ODk3ODY1MTgsNjExMDA5MzYzLDEx
-Njg0OTgyMDIsNzUyMjQ5NzE1LC0yODg0MDY0ODcsMTYxNzQ5NT
-c0NCwzNjI2MTk0ODEsMTYyNDM0MzA0MCwyMDM1ODIxNTM0LC0x
-Mjk4MTEyMzE0XX0=
+eyJoaXN0b3J5IjpbOTUwMjMwMzM2LC05Mzk3MzYxNTgsLTEwMD
+k2NDUwMTMsLTc5MjA5ODkwMiwtMTYxNjYyODgxNiwtMTAyODA2
+MjkyNSwxODAzMzU0NTI2LC00MjY3NTk2ODMsLTEyNTcxMDEwMz
+UsMTYzODkyMzkwMywtMTU4OTc4NjUxOCw2MTEwMDkzNjMsMTE2
+ODQ5ODIwMiw3NTIyNDk3MTUsLTI4ODQwNjQ4NywxNjE3NDk1Nz
+Q0LDM2MjYxOTQ4MSwxNjI0MzQzMDQwLDIwMzU4MjE1MzQsLTEy
+OTgxMTIzMTRdfQ==
 -->